Interlocking Brick Machine

 B. Collecting pallets by forklift (automatic machine)

-If the capacity of your interlocking brick machine is high you are recommended to buy the automatic model (forklift system or finger car system).
+If the capacity of your interlocking brick machine is high you are recommended to buy the forklift system.
 With an automatic pallet delivery system.
-In automatic machines, a smaller drying section is required compared to the manual as well.
-In this way, the land required for the whole plant can be 1000 m2 smaller than the land needed for the manual pallet collecting system.
+In automatic machines, a smaller drying section is required compared to the semi-automatic as well.
+In this way, the land required for the whole plant can be 1000 m2 smaller than the land needed for the semi-automatic pallet collecting system.

 Delivering the interlocking bricks to euro pallets for delivery: